 We wanted to give back to projects that we could see firsthand both where the money was going and also the benefits.
 They also had to be aligned with our mission - a boho dreaming lifestyle.

-$1 from each and every sale is going towards the following three projects.
+A percentage of profit is going towards the following three projects.

 Flower Friday Project - every Friday when possible, we choose an institution such as aged care homes, a hospice, homeless shelter, women's' refuge centre or a hospital and give out free flowers.
 This brings joy, hope and reconnects people with nature (as well as brings a tear to our eyes).
 Many of these institutions are located in the inner city and do not have a garden.
 Older people especially, really miss their gardens.

 Kings Park - This park is one of the world’s largest and most beautiful inner city parks.
 It is rich in Aboriginal and European history, contemporary culture and offers innovative design, displays and services.
 Kings Park has an international reputation for scientific research, leading horticulture, conservation and public education.